Preserving carved pumpkins after Halloween is simple. You can make a DIY natural preserving wash and spray using just a few ingredients.

 Some suggestions to prevent rot and mold include:

-- Pick a good pumpkin!
+- Preserving carved pumpkins starts with picking good pumpkin!
 Avoid any weak spots, broken handles, or blemished pumpkins.

 - Grow your own or buy locally.
 They are often cut right off the vine shortly before you purchase them, thus greatly extending their life.